tiagopog/smart_rspec/README.md

 - `uniqueness`
 - `format`

-In two cases (uniqueness with scope and format) it requires a valid mock to be passed so SmartRspec can use it to force the validation to fail properly.
+In two cases it will require a valid mock to be passed so SmartRspec can use it to force the validation to fail properly.

 For uniqueness with scope:
 ``` ruby